The Grey House, Highgate: Location

 The house overlooks the West Side of Highgate Cemetery.

+Swains Lane used to form one of the four main routes up Highgate Hill, and there were houses on the site prior to the establishment of the cemetery; in 1609 a William Gwercie left one cottage, a garden and half an acre in his Will, having himself inherited them in 1591.
+In 1657 the physician, Elisha Coysh, lived in another.
+His property and half an acre of land can be traced on through Will records to Anna Sirdefield who died in 1882.
+By then there were six cottages on the site, and when she died the London Cemetery Company bought all six, and the land with them.
+The cemetery itself had been established in 1839.

-In the late 1960s the site was occupied by the Dissenter's Catacombs and owned by the London Cemetery Company.
-The catacomb was declared unsafe in 1967 and demolished.
-The coffins were removed.
-Three houses were built on the site in the late 1960s; the land having been sold due to the financial precariousness of the cemetery.
-A 99-year lease was taken on the site in 1967 with plans for a house on the site by John Winter which was never built.
-Winter subsequently built a house on the site in 1981.
-The 1981 house had a nautical appearance with blue cladding with white steel framing and large porthole windows.
+In the late 1960s, financial precariousness of the cemetery led to the sale of several plots of land around the perimeter, including the Swains Lane site, where three modern houses were built.
+The plot now occupied by No. 85 was the last: it had been purchased by the architect John Winter, and he built a house there in 1981.
+Winter's 1981 house had a nautical appearance with blue cladding with white steel framing and large porthole windows.
 It was described as a "quirky box of tricks" by Building Design magazine.
-The house was built on poor quality soil and its proximity to graves caused structural issues.
-The house was built around a central concrete pillar and the first floor was "[trussed] up" as a cantilever.
-The house was eventually supported by the cemetery wall after the cantilever failed.
-The house was sold in 1998 for £520,000 to Richard Elliott, a photographer, chartered surveyor and developer who eventually built the present property.
-Elliott lived in the 1981 house for seven years and received planning permission for two separate remodelling schemes in the early 2000s, but he eventually decided to demolish the property.
+The house was heavily cantilevered, and unfortunately the cantilever gradually failed, partly because insufficient rebar had been used, leaving the house part-resting on the cemetery wall.
+The house was sold in 1998 to Richard Elliott, a photographer, chartered surveyor and developer.
+He lived in the 1981 house for seven years, but it was structurally failing and he eventually decided to demolish and replace it.
 He subsequently commissioned a new house from Eldridge Smerin having been inspired by another house in Highgate the firm had built, The Lawns, completed in 2001.
 The new house was completed in 2008.
-Elliott also bought the adjoining house and redeveloped it as it had restricted the height of the new house.
-Its redevelopment allowed him to build an extra storey on the new house.
-Elliott felt that living in the house was like living in an "enchanted forest" and that at " ... three in the morning it's no less enchanted than at three in the afternoon".
+He felt that living in the house was like living in an "enchanted forest".
+He lived in the house for several years before selling.